Industry Trends NZ Real Estate AI

 While ChatGPT hallucinates data, Relab delivers cold, hard facts.

-• How it works: Relab is an AI-powered data engine built specifically for New Zealand.
-It scans council sites, underground services, and zoning regulations in seconds.
+• How it works: Relab is a property data workspace built specifically for New Zealand.
+It can support faster checks across council, mapping, services, and zoning information when current data coverage is available.

 Tool 3: The Admin Savior – Otter.ai